 The story and characters are so well written, and so much backstory is alluded to, but not in a way that overwhelms the viewer.
 Straightforward, yet the opposite of boring, and definitely an intriguing premise.
 I really really

 really want more!
 So much to think about!

 Will Ushiwaka save his home?
-We'll likely never know, unfortunately :(
+It's been over 20 years, so it's pretty likely we'll never know, unfortunately :(